Dean Pees: College football

-Pees began his coaching career at Elmwood High School (Bloomdale, Ohio) after being the defensive coordinator for two years he got the head coaching position.
-A few years later, he was hired to start his college coaching career in 1979 at the University of Findlay as their defensive coordinator and secondary coach following six years as a high school coach.
+Pees began his coaching career at Elmwood High School in Bloomdale, Ohio.
+After being the defensive coordinator for two years, he got the head coaching position.
+A few years later, Pees was hired to start his college coaching career in 1979 at the University of Findlay as their defensive coordinator and secondary coach following six years as a high school coach.
 In 1983, Pees moved to Miami University, where he was also the defensive coordinator and secondary coach of the team.
 From 1987 to 1989, Pees was the secondary coach at the United States Naval Academy.
 Pees then took the defensive coordinator job, under Nick Saban, at the University of Toledo, which he held for four seasons with the team.
 Pees spent the 1994 season under head coach Lou Holtz as the secondary coach for the University of Notre Dame.
 From 1995 to 1997, Pees worked as the defensive coordinator and inside linebackers coach again under Saban at Michigan State University.
 In 1998, he earned his first head coaching job at Kent State University.
 Pees left the program after the 2003 season with a six-year record of 17–51.